Large-Language-Model-Serving/Large-Language-Model-Serving/Project Proposal.md

 ## Motivation

-The growing demand for large language models (LLMs) across industries—from customer service chatbots to AI-driven content generation—has created the need for efficient and scalable back-end services.
-Traditional methods of deploying LLMs are resource-heavy, and existing solutions often lack features like streaming inference results.
-Our team aims to build a robust, efficient back-end inference service that leverages Rust's performance and safety.
-This project also contributes a streaming-enabled language model serving framework to developers with interests in machine learning.
+The growing demand for large language models (LLMs) across industries—from customer service chatbots to AI-driven content generation—has created the need for efficient, scalable back-end services.
+We aim to build a platform capable of serving multiple large language models with support for streaming, enhancing user experience by reducing the need to switch between models.
+Instead of delivering results all at once after the model completes its response, we plan to implement result streaming for an even smoother experience.
+Our team’s goal is to build a robust, efficient back-end inference service that leverages Rust’s performance and safety.

 ## Objective and Key Features